govindtank/Android-Studio-MVP-Project-File-Template/README.md

 Then it's necessary to restart Android Studio.
 After that, right-click on app folder and go to: new -> other -> Project Template

-Optionally it's possibly to generate the classes in Kotlin language by checking "Generate files in kotlin".

 *** Known issue ***
 When merging build.gradle files for add dependencies, you need to fix some generated lines mannualy.